When Langevin Monte Carlo Meets Randomization: New Sampling Algorithms with Non-asymptotic Error Bounds beyond Log-Concavity and Gradient Lipschitzness: Main results

 \end{theorem}

-\begin{proposition} Let Assumptions of Theorem \ref{thm:main_thm_for_RLMC} hold.
-To achieve a given accuracy tolerance $\epsilon>0$ under $\mathcal{W}_2$-distance, a required number of iterations of the RLMC \eqref{Randomization-eq:RLMC} is of order $ \widetilde{O} \big( \frac{\sqrt{d}}{\epsilon} \big) $. \end{proposition} See Appendix \ref{Randomization-sec:app:proof-of-main-result-RLMC} for proofs of the theorem and the proposition.
-In Table \ref{tab:Comparison}, we compare error bounds and the number of iterations of the RLMC algorithm \eqref{Randomization-eq:RLMC} required to achieve the accuracy tolerance $\epsilon$ in $\mathcal{W}_2$ distance in the literature.
-Clearly, our error bounds match the best ones in the strongly log-concave case and improve upon the best-known convergence rates in non-convex settings, without requiring any additional smoothness condition.
+\begin{proposition} Let assumptions of Theorem \ref{thm:main_thm_for_RLMC} hold.
+To achieve a given accuracy tolerance $\epsilon>0$ under $\mathcal{W}_2$-distance, a required number of iterations of the RLMC \eqref{Randomization-eq:RLMC} and RSLMC \eqref{Randomization-eq:RSLMC} is of order $ \widetilde{O} \big( \frac{\sqrt{d}}{\epsilon} \big) $. \end{proposition} See subsection \ref{Randomization-sec:app:proof-of-main-result-RLMC} for proofs of Theorem \ref{thm:main_thm_for_RLMC} and Proposition \ref{prop:num_of_iter-RLMC}.
+In Table \ref{tab:Comparison}, we compare error bounds and the number of iterations of RLMC \eqref{Randomization-eq:RLMC} and RSLMC \eqref{Randomization-eq:RSLMC} required to achieve the accuracy tolerance $\epsilon$ in $\mathcal{W}_2$ distance in the literature.
+Clearly, our error bounds match the best ones in the strongly log-concave case and improve upon the best-known convergence rates in non-convex settings, without requiring any additional smoothness condition other than the gradient Lipschitz condition.